tomiito/developer-documentation/source/includes/guides/_supply.md

     - Male 36+ = 250
     - Female 18-35 = 250
     - Female 36+ = 250

+*Important Details:*

+- A respondent applies to a quota if they fit ALL of the conditions of the qualifications.
+- ALL quotas apply to the respondent must be greater than 0.
+- The logical operator is “OR” within the same quota qualification (i.e. AGE 18 OR 19 OR 20), but AND between quota qualifications (AGE 18 OR 19 or 20 AND Male OR Female)

 ### Phase 2 - Preparing your Survey Environment